wireapp/wire-server/docs/reference/config-options.md

 `disabled-by-default`, LegalHold devices may still be active in teams that have created them while it was allowed.
 This may change in the future.

-### Indexed Billing Team Members

-Use indexed billing team members for journaling.
-When `enabled`, galley would use the `billing_team_member` table to send billing events with user ids of team owners (who have the `SetBilling` permission).
-Before enabling this flag, the `billing_team_member` table must be backfilled.

-Even when the flag is `disabled`, galley will keep writing to the `biling_team_member` table, this flag only affects the reads and has been added in order to deploy new code and backfill data in production.